valkey-io/valkey-doc/topics/lua-api.md

 * Available in functions: no

 **Note:**
-Script replication is no longer supported.
-The only replication mode available is script effects replication.
-This feature is only available in Redis OSS versions prior to 7.0 which supported and used verbatim script replication by default.
+Prior to Redis OSS 7.0, scripts were replicated verbatim by default.se Since Redis OSS 7.0 (and Valkey), script effects replication is the only replication mode available.

 The `server.set_repl()` function instructs the server how to treat subsequent write commands in terms of replication.
 It accepts a single input argument that only be one of the following: